IndomieGorengSatu/Mie/README.md

-## A butcher accidentally backed into his meat grinder and got a little behind in his work that day.
+## Have you heard of the band 1023MB?
+They haven't got a gig yet.